 Additionally, EPA has just tightened both the $PM{2.5}$ and ozone standards.
 The new standards will require states and localities to greatly expand their ambient monitoring networks, necessitating additional equipment and staff.
 With regard to ozone, over 250 additional counties are expected to violate the just-promulgated primary health standard.
 Additional monitors will be needed in these areas, as well as in numerous counties across the country where there is currently no data being collected.
 Further, as a result of the lower standard, a month has been added to the ozone season in many areas, meaning that more staff and resources will be needed to sample during the longer season.
-We estimate that an additional \$15-20 million will be needed for these ozone monitoring activities.
+It is estimated that an additional \$15-20 million will be needed for these ozone monitoring activities.
 The existing $PM{2.5}$ network is also inadequate, especially in light of the recently tightened daily standard.
-We estimate that an additional \$10-15 million is needed to ensure that the $PM{2.5}$ monitoring network is sufficient.
+An estimated \$10-15 million in additional funds are needed to ensure that the $PM{2.5}$ monitoring network is sufficient.